Pixpipe/quickvoxelcore/documentation.md

 })
 ```

 Alternatively, a volume can be loaded from you filesystem using a file dialog.
-Look at the [example here][67].
+Look at the [example here][68].
 Then, the logic for mounting on a slot is the same.

+# Going Further

+The `RenderEngine` object has a lot of methods that can be used to tweak your visualization.
+Do no hesitate to consult the [API doc conserning the RenderEngine][86] to make sure you use them properly.

+Here is a list of what you can do:

+-   show/hide a volume mounted on a slot
+-   change the blending method between two volumes
+-   mount/unmount a volume on/from a given slot
+-   apply a colormap on a given slot
+-   get the list of colormaps names and corresponding canvas for UI purpose
+-   display a reversed colormap
+-   change the brightness on a given slot
+-   change the contrast on a given slot
+-   change the time index of a volume on a given slot (time series)
+-   rotate with a relative angle around the normal of a plane from the plane system (1 plane remains fixed)
+-   translate along the normal of a plane from the plane system
+-   apply an absolute rotation in world coordinates Euler angles
+-   set the position of the plane system in absolute world coordinates
+-   [experimental] change the position of the camera (incomplete, `up` vector needs to be set too)

+# TODO

+In what is probably the order of future developments:

+-   Check if WebGL2 is enabled
+-   Add XYZ axis of a grid system to know where we are
+-   Masking capabilities (as a 3rd slot that has special features)
+-   Raycasting capabilities, then we can get the position where the mouse pointer is hitting (and then the intensity in the volume, etc)
+-   Try to build 3D textures without having to perform a conversion from float32 to uint8
+-   Add 3 cameras that are always facing each of the ortho planes
+-   Gives the possibility to change the camera
+-   Have a split view options with the 4 camera (3 orthos + 1 perspective)

 ## QuickvoxelCore